Skip to content

 Transfer pricing (Actions 8–10)

 If any BEPS strand is going to reach a UAE SME, it is this one.
+Transfer pricing, stripped of jargon, means the prices at which related companies transact with each other — for goods, services, loans or licences — and that definition is worth holding onto, because it covers dealings most owners think of as purely internal.
 Actions 8 to 10 rebuilt the international transfer pricing rules around a single principle: profit should be taxed where economic value is actually created.
 The mechanism is the arm’s-length principle — the idea that transactions between related parties should be priced exactly as they would be between two independent businesses negotiating at arm’s length.

 Two related UAE group entities reconciling an intercompany management fee against the arm's-length principle for transfer pricing documentation